Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Nap time is break time!
 You’ll want to create a schedule for their naps rather than waiting for them to get sleepy.
 Think of it like when putting a toddler down for a nap at a set time.
 When a puppy starts acting up and is chewing and barking more than usual, they might be overtired and ready for a nap.

 Puppies need about 16 to 18 hours of sleep a day, which is why creating a schedule will come in handy, to ensure that they get enough sleep.
 Place your dog in the crate with a toy to help occupy them.
-They’ll start off restless, but they’ll become familiar with the schedule and learn to nap at these times.
+They’ll start restless, but they’ll become familiar with the schedule and learn to nap at these times.

-7. Find a Puppysitter
+7. Find a Puppy sitter

 If you need a longer break than your puppy’s naptime, ask a friend or relative to look after your puppy for a few hours or maybe even an entire day!
-This gives you a physical and mental break, since you’ll technically be “off duty.”
+This gives you a physical and mental break since you’ll technically be “off duty.”
 This also helps your puppy with their socialization.

 8. Get the Right Toys

 You should ensure that you have the right toys that will give your puppy mental stimulation.
-Puppies definitely need chewing and teething toys!
+Puppies need chewing and teething toys!
 You can also invest in tugging and plush toys.
 If your dog is keeping themselves busy with their toys, they are less likely to get into trouble.

 9. Reward Your Puppy When They Are Calm